bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

   * **daytime:** This value will be interpreted as daytime
   * **enum:** The enum annotation will give you the possibility to define possible values for this Variable.
-  * **file:** The file annotation will tells the engine to retrieve the value for this Variable from an external file.
+  * **file:** The file annotation configures the value of this Variable to be read from an external file.
 This file can be a :file:`.json` or a :file:`.txt` file.
 If your Variable is called :code:`myFile` and it should be a :code:`json` file, then your file must be located at :file:`<project>/config/variables/myFile.json`.